-Did you know earlier this month we celebrated Pet Fire Safety Day?
+Did you know that July 15 is Pet Fire Safety Day?
 One of the most common dangers to befall families is a house fire.
 According to the American Fire Administration, house fires affect approximately 500,000 pets each year.
 A portion of these fires are started by pets themselves.

 Naturally curious, pets are attracted to the open flames of candles and fireplace fires.
 Some sweet-smelling oils warmed by a flame may prompt a pet to investigate.
 A client once returned home to a devastating kitchen fire; he left a cardboard pizza box atop a gas stove.
 Presumably, the dog jumped up to eat the pizza and inadvertently turned on the burner.

 Halogen lamps and space heaters are easily nudged by a pet leading to excessive heat build-up and are a definite fire hazard.
 Finally, wires can be tempting to chew for both cats and dogs, especially puppies!

 Tips to Keep Pets From Starting Fires

 - Keep an eye on open flames: Supervise your pet whenever lighting a candle or fire in the fireplace.
 A solid screen can prevent embers from escaping and pets from getting too close to the flame.

 - Avoid candles: Keep candles and other diffusible oils out of your dog’s reach and consider going battery-operated.